 There is a silky feel to this yarn.
-A versatile worsted weight yarn, it is appropriate for all projects, from hats to throws, accessories to garments.
+A versatile worsted weight yarn appropriate for all projects, from hats to throws and accessories to garments.

 Easy care as you can wash and dry in the machine.

-There are a lovely range of colors, brights and pastels.
+There is a lovely range of colors, brights, and pastels.
 Suggested size crochet hook – I-9 / 5.5mm.
 5-ounce ball weight, 256-yard length.

 - So soft with a lovely luster

 - Great drape

 - Some crafters found the yarn splits when crocheting.

 Lion Brand Pound Of Yarn

 This worsted weight yarn comes in lots of lovely colors and is perfect for many different projects.
 Very suitable for baby items, particularly blankets.

 It’s machine washable at a temperature not above 40C / 105F and can be tumble dried on the hottest setting.
 It’s a very economical size (16oz, yardage 1020yds.